-he Alliance's 18th Annual International Family Justice Center Conference included training and interactive peer-to-peer discussions on issues related to the handling of domestic violence, child abuse, sexual assault, strangulation, elder abuse, human trafficking and stalking cases.
+he Alliance's 19th Annual International Family Justice Center Conference included training and interactive peer-to-peer discussions on issues related to the handling of domestic violence, child abuse, sexual assault, strangulation, elder abuse, human trafficking and stalking cases.
 The theme of the conference was:

-"The Power of Hopegivers."
+"Hope Rising."

-The three-day conference focused on traumainformed promising and promising/best practices for all types of professionals.
-Ten tribal nations, thirtyfive states, and ten countries were represented among the attendees.
+The three-day conference focused on trauma-informed, hope-centered promising/ best practices for all types of professionals.
+Ten tribal nations, thirty-seven states, and nine countries were represented among the attendees.
 The agenda included plenary sessions, workshops, and social gatherings designed to provide training, education, and vicarious trauma mitigation for professionals working in the field of violence intervention and prevention.
-The conference is the largest annual gathering nationally or internationally of professionals working in Family Justice/Multi-Agency Centers where professionals come together under one roof allowing adult victims and their children to come one place to access services and support - instead of victims being forced to go from place to place and agency to agency, telling their stories over and over again.
+The conference is the largest annual gathering nationally or internationally of professionals working in Family Justice/ Multi-Agency Centers where professionals come together under one roof - allowing adult victims and their children to come one place to access services and support - instead of victims being forced to go from place to place and agency to agency, telling their stories over and over again.